Reptiles and Amphibians

 Garter snakes are perhaps the most common snake in Utah.
 These snakes have keel-shaped dorsal (back) scales that are great for swimming and slithering through tall grass.

 Did you know these snakes have a mild neurotoxin in their saliva to help them eat their prey?
 But don’t worry!
 Garter snakes are slow to bite, and at most this toxin would cause a mild reaction in humans.
-Instead of biting when threatened, garter snakes will release a foul smelling musk to defend themselves.
+Instead of biting when threatened, garter snakes will release a foul-smelling musk to defend themselves.

 Great Basin gopher snake displays its mimicry to rattlesnakes